Echo: "Shinies", sir?

 - Pre-Mortem One-Liner:

-- Rex says this to the commando droid that opens the door: "Roger, Roger." [headshots it]
+- Rex mockingly says "Roger, Roger." to the commando droid that opens the base doors before headshotting it.

 - Unplanned Manual Detonation: The remote handset won't link up with the detonator on the explosives and there's no time to fix it, so Hevy stays behind to set it off himself.